Genesis of morpho-kinematic lopsidedness in minor merger of galaxies: Excitation of kinematic lopsidedness

 \section{Excitation of kinematic lopsidedness}

-Past studies, both theoretically \citep[e.g., see][]{Jog1997,Jog2002} and from the observations \citep[e.g., see][]{vanEymerenetal2011,vanEymeren2011}, have shown that an $m=1$ lopsided distortion in the density distribution often couples with a large-scale asymmetry in the velocity field as well.
-An off-set between the rotation curves of a galaxy, calculated for the receding and approaching sides separately, is considered as the signature of a kinematic lopsidedness.
-In the light of these past findings, one might wonder whether the minor merger models considered here, also display a kinematic lopsidedness.
+Past studies, both theoretically \citep[e.g., see][]{Jog1997,Jog2002} and from the observations \citep[e.g., see][]{vanEymerenetal2011,vanEymeren2011}, have shown that an $m=1$ lopsided distortion in the density distribution is associated with a large-scale asymmetry in the velocity field as well.
+An off-set between the rotation curves, calculated for the receding and approaching sides separately for a galaxy, is considered as the signature of a kinematic lopsidedness.
+In the light of these past findings, we now investigate the details of the kinematic lopsidedness in our selected models of minor merger.